bitovi/hatchify/doc/react/model.md

 #### useOne

-A hook used to fetch a single record.
+`useOne` is a hook used to fetch a single record.
 This takes one argument - the id of the record to be fetched, and returns a tuple that includes the returned data, and the status of the request.

 ```ts